mwouts/jupytext/README.md

 jupytext --to md --test notebook.ipynb          # Test round trip conversion

-jupytext --to md --output - notebook.ipynb      # display the markdown version on screen
+jupytext --to md --output - notebook.ipynb      # display the markdown version on screen jupytext --from ipynb --to py:percent           # read ipynb from stdin and write double percent script on stdout
 ```

 ## Round-trip conversion